 At this point we would like to point out that our 2FA feature only applies to your Raidboxes account and not to your WordPress login.
 However, there are many 2FA WordPress plugins that you can use to secure your WordPress login.

-These include, for example, the Plugin "Google Authenticator - WordPress Two Factor Authentication" with over 20,000 active installations.
-Or "Two Factor Authentication" - also with over 20,000 users - from the makers of the popular backup Plugins "UpdraftPlus".
-You can find more 2FA Plugins easily in the official WordPress Plugin directory or in your WordPress dashboard under Plugins > Install.
+These include, for example, the plugin "Google Authenticator - WordPress Two Factor Authentication" with over 20,000 active installations.
+Or "Two Factor Authentication" - also with over 20,000 users - from the makers of the popular backup plugin "UpdraftPlus".
+You can easily find more 2FA plugins in the official WordPress plugin directory or in your WordPress Dashboard under Plugins > Install.

 We are proud to announce that Raidboxes Dashboard is now even more secure for our users thanks to two-factor authentication.
 Even though the activation of 2FA is not obligatory for us, we hope that the advantages mentioned have convinced you.
 Because by additionally requesting a 2FA code, your account gets another level of security and you ensure that your data (and those of your customers) are even better protected against unauthorised access.

 We appreciate your input!